SUV rush continues to add thunder to Maruti Suzuki sales in May

 Maruti Suzuki on Thursday announced that it sold a total of 178,083 cars in May 2023, which combines both domestic sales numbers and exports to overseas countries.
 The automaker registered sales of 146,596 units in the domestic market last month, while sales to other OEMs like Toyota were 5,010 units, and it exported 26,477 units to other countries.

-Just like the last several months, in May 2023 as well, Maruti Suzuki India's sales' lion's share came from the utility vehicle segment, which recorded 143,708 units, as compared to 124,474 units sold in the same month of 2022.
-In the utility vehicle segment, where Maruti Suzuki sells models like Brezza.
-Ertiga, Fronx, Grand Vitara, S-Cross and XL6, the automaker registered 46,243 units in May 2023, significantly up from 28,051.
+Just like the last several months, in May 2023 as well, a large chunk of Maruti Suzuki India's sales came from the utility vehicle segment, which recorded 46,243 units, as compared to 28,051 units sold in the same month of 2022.
+In the utility vehicle segment, Maruti Suzuki sells models like Brezza, Ertiga, Fronx, Grand Vitara, S-Cross and XL6.
 The automaker claims that in the first two months of this financial year, it sold 82,997 units of SUVs and crossovers, which is significantly higher than the 61,992 units recorded in the same period of last fiscal.
+The automaker also sold 12,818 Eeco vans last month.

 Also Read : Toyota on a new high in India, sees record 20k units in sales in May